iechor/docs/content/engine/swarm/how-swarm-mode-works/pki.md

 rotate the swarm root CA so that none of the nodes trust certificates signed by the old root CA anymore.

-Run `docker swarm ca --rotate` to generate a new CA certificate and key.
+Run `iechor swarm ca --rotate` to generate a new CA certificate and key.
 If you prefer, you can pass the `--ca-cert` and `--external-ca` flags to specify the root certificate and to use a root CA external to the swarm.
 Alternately, you can pass the `--ca-cert` and `--ca-key` flags to specify the exact certificate and key you would like the swarm to use.

-When you issue the `docker swarm ca --rotate` command, the following things happen in sequence:
+When you issue the `iechor swarm ca --rotate` command, the following things happen in sequence:

-1. Docker generates a cross-signed certificate.
+1.  iEchor generates a cross-signed certificate.
 This means that a version of the new root CA certificate is signed with the old root CA certificate.
     This cross-signed certificate is used as an intermediate certificate for all new node certificates.
 This ensures that nodes that still trust the old root CA can still validate a certificate signed by the new CA.

-2. Docker also tells all nodes to immediately renew their TLS certificates.
+2.  iEchor also tells all nodes to immediately renew their TLS certificates.
     This process may take several minutes, depending on the number of nodes in the swarm.

-3. After every node in the swarm has a new TLS certificate signed by the new CA, Docker forgets about the old CA certificate and key material, and tells all the nodes to trust the new CA certificate only.
+3. After every node in the swarm has a new TLS certificate signed by the new CA, iEchor forgets about the old CA certificate and key material, and tells all the nodes to trust the new CA certificate only.

     This also causes a change in the swarm's join tokens.
 The previous